rajeshsj12/DAFS/sql/mine/basics mysql notes.md

 ---

 These commands are the foundation of **safe, atomic operations**—especially critical in systems like banking, inventory, or ticket bookings.
-If you want, we can build a mock scenario together (maybe transferring money between accounts or reserving movie seats) and walk through the whole flow interactively.
-Just say the word! 🎭💡🚀

 ## 4. MySQL Data Types